jcbyte/frenzi/readme.md

 # <img src="public/favicon.ico" height="40"> &nbsp;Frenzi

-This app is for the driver of the group, use it to record how many miles you've driven your friends/colleagues so that you can charge them accordingly to make sure your not short changed.
+A mileage tracking web app for designated drivers.
+Easily log the miles driven for friends or colleagues and calculate their share of the cost to make sure your not short changed.

 ## Production Build